8xFF/atm0s-media-server/docs/contributor-guide/servers/gateway.md

 # Gateway

-The Gateway Server holds a list of resources.
-It will be used to route a request to the correct Media Server.
+The Gateway Server holds a list of media servers and is used to route requests to the correct media server.

-The route logic is described in bellow:
+The routing logic is described below:

-- If request in closest zone, then route to that best media server in current zone.
+- If the request is in the closest zone, then route it to the best media server in the current zone.
-- If request in different zone, then route to other gateway which closest to user zone.
+- If the request is in a different zone, then route it to the other gateway that is closest to the user's zone.

-For implement above approach, each media server will broadcast its information to all same zone gateway, this is done by using atm0s-sdn PubSub feature.
+To implement the above approach, each media server will broadcast its information to all gateways in the same zone.
+This is done using the atm0s-sdn PubSub feature.
-In addition, each gateway also broadcast its information to all other gateway.
-This also is done by using atm0s-sdn PubSub feature.
+Additionally, each gateway will also broadcast its information to all other gateways.
+This is also done using the atm0s-sdn PubSub feature.